spacetelescope/wfc3tools/docs/wfc3tools/wf3cte.rst

 The PCTETAB and Algorithm Parameters
 ------------------------------------

-The following are new primary header keyords which will be updated in the data headers during the `wf3cte` step.
+The following are new primary header keywords which will be updated in the data headers during the `wf3cte` step.
 They are also specified in the PCTETAB reference file.

 ========  ====================================================================
 KEYWORD   DESCRIPTION